 - a bone scan

 - a liver scan

 Treatment for male breast cancer

-The same treatments are used for breast cancer in men as for women.
+At present, the same treatments are used for breast cancer in men as for women.

 To decide on the most appropriate treatment, doctors generally take into account: